shub-vrm1988/devops.layman/class6-assignment/3-tier containerized application on AWS ECS.md

 ![alt text](Screenshots/image-80.png)

 25. Configure the security load balancer with a new rules for port 443 and listener endpoint becomes healthy and able to access the application on secure port.
+SSL cert will always encrypt the data for every session.

 ![alt text](Screenshots/image-81.png)